Growth Guide: Methods To Calculate & Measure Growth Rate [+Formula]

 Now, to measure market growth rate, you need to know the total market size in terms of revenue—which includes total sales of the entire market with you and all competitors combined.
 Once you determine your starting value, you can start calculating market growth rate.

-Market growth can indicate your business’ long term sustainability because if your company is experiencing low sales compared to other companies in your market, it will prove that you need to investigate why your product isn’t competing as well.
+Market growth can indicate your business’ long-term sustainability.
+If your company is experiencing low sales compared to other companies in your market, it will prove that you need to investigate why your product or your company’s brand isn’t having positive growth.

 User growth rate